tjohns96/IntegrationProjectRepository/README.md

 Use final with a variable and describe what it means in a comment Use casting and describe what it means in a comment Format strings using escape sequences
+Create a method with arguments and return values Identify a method call and argument in comments Identify a header and parameter in comments
+Use the Random class
+Use the Math class
+Create if/else constructs
+Create ternary constructs
+Use a switch statement
+Compare two String objects by using the compareTo and equals methods and make a comment describing how == works with objects Use +, -, *, /, %, ++, --, +=
+Use relational operators
+Use conditional operators
+Describe operator precedence as a comment
+Create and use while loops
+Create and use for loops
+Create and use do/while loops
+Use break in a loop with a comment describing what it does Use continue in a loop with a comment describing what it does